shaun229/lightweight-reinspect/README.txt

 -Takes hours to fix the counts
 -May not fix all errors, such as obstructions in the view, incorrect config files, etc

+We can also extend this idea to automate onboarding for new stores.
+Use the current weights file for a new store, and let the accuracy improve gradually.